-Whist it is generally felt that the LGPS is comparatively well governed, nevertheless the Pensions Regulator is examining the Scheme on an ongoing basis and has, for example, highlighted delays by administering authorities in producing Annual Benefit Statements.
-The board has been kept updated on the progress of production and dispatch of the annual benefit statements which are expected to meet the statutory deadline of 31 August 2017.
+Whist it is generally felt that the LGPS is comparatively well governed, the Pensions Regulator is examining the Scheme on an ongoing basis and has, for example, highlighted delays by administering authorities in producing Annual Benefit Statements.
+The board has been kept updated on the progress of production and dispatch of the annual benefit statements which met the statutory deadline of 31 August 2018.